Skip to main content

 Apple AirPods Max wireless headphones

-Currently, the most expensive consumer headphones are Apple AirPods Max.
+Currently, the most expensive consumer headphones are Apple AirPods Max (or some WH-1000 Sonys).

-Their big ear pads create a better seal, which amplifies the overall active noise cancelling performance or, rather, its perception.
+Their big ear pads create a better seal, which amplifies the active noise cancelling performance and its perception.

 Bigger batteries also mean that the extra features can run longer.